What is Service-Led Growth?

 Old business models for software companies often have three distinct functions:

-The product-led growth model tends to be capital intensive.
-Companies are expected to invest heavily in marketing inbound, content marketing), in product, to remove friction and to ensure a great customer experience with a minimum of personal interaction, and in data to pull the threads together.
+The product-led growth model tends to be capital-intensive.
+Companies are expected to invest heavily in marketing inbound (content marketing), in product, to remove friction and to ensure a great customer experience with a minimum of personal interaction, and in data to pull the threads together.
 Anything that slows growth or requires human relationships needs to be scrubbed out in the name of rapid growth.

 The key characteristics of product-led growth companies are as follows:

-Data that can leveraged across customers
+4. Data that can be leveraged across customers

 Strategy consultants, McKinsey being the most famous and most successful, offer an alternative business model.
 Consulting companies excel at three things: